-Superfeast tonic herbs, adaptogens and medicinal mushrooms are something special, with a history dating back thousands of years.
+Superfeast tonic herbs, adaptogens and medicinal mushrooms are something special, with thousands of years of history behind them

 An important part of Traditional Chinese Medicine (TCM), tonic herbs fall into the “superior herb” category.
 These are the herbs that are collectively known to be safe, gentle, well-tolerated and effective.
 Tonic herbs do not force the body to change, but rather work with it to adapt, allowing a measured, nourishing and normalising effect to unfold within the body and its systems.
 Traditionally consumed daily to promote longevity and prevent illness, these remedies offer nourishment to the vital organs, strengthen essential functions and improve quality of life – without negative side effects.
 Tonic herbs are further categorised as Yin, Yang, Qi and Blood tonics.